 “I see,” I said, bobbing my own head now.

 Apparently he was feeling lucky.
-While I installed the canopy at the tabernacle, João set up camp back at the steering bench.
+While I installed the canopy at the tabernacle frame, João set up camp back at the steering bench.
 There were plenty of little fish left over from the night before and he used these to bait his hooks.
 Happily chattering away to himself, he put out four lines around the jangada.
-Two of these he tied to the espeque posts, one starboard and one port, and the other two were secured to each side of the tabernacle beam, right next to where I sat.
-Suffice it to say, I really hoped the Big Fish would strike one of the lines by the bench.
+Two of these he tied to the espeque posts near the bench, one starboard, one port, and the other two were secured to each side of the tabernacle beam, right next to where I sat.
+Suffice it to say, I really hoped the Big Fish would strike one of the lines back by the bench.

-This proved to be difficult: the higher the sun rose, the hotter it got on deck.
+This proved to be quite difficult: the higher the sun rose, the hotter it got on deck.
 I wasn’t the only one affected by the heat.
 As the morning progressed, João’s laps around the jangada became more infrequent, and he paid less attention to each line.
 (This is what you call lame-duck fishing.)
 Eventually he stayed on the bench, hunching forward while muttering quietly to himself.
-It was midmorning and already the sun was punishing.
-With no breeze blowing it got really hot on deck — blistering hot — fry an egg hot — even in the shade of that dinky sail.
+It was only midmorning and already the sun was punishing.
+And with no breeze blowing it got very hot on the deck — blistering hot — fry an egg on the planks hot — even in the shade of that dinky little awning.

 Next chapter: The Ship